-EoLT's, both baled and loose are stored outside and are done so on an impermeable surface.
-The quick turnaround times reduce the impact of direct heat from sunlight.
+EoLT's are stored outside and on an impermeable surface and within a tyre bund with concrete walls.
+The quick turnaround times reduce the impact of direct heat from sunlight whilst only small quantities are stored at any one time.